Solutions for the Planet’s ‘Big Ideas’ is a STEM programme with a focus on sustainability and entrepreneurship.

 Our work with schools

-We currently deliver the programme with Key Stage 3 students in schools across Yorkshire (Leeds, Bradford and expanding in 2016-17), the West Midlands (Wolverhampton and Solihull) and the South East (London Borough of Newham and Kent).
+We currently deliver the programme with Key Stage 3 and S1-3 students in schools across North England & Scotland (Leeds, Bradford, Newcastle and Glasgow), the West Midlands (Wolverhampton and Solihull) and the South East (London Borough of Newham, Kent and Portsmouth).

 - High quality learning opportunities through challenging tasks that extend previous knowledge, skills and understanding of students, particularly around STEM